arminta7/notion-heroku/README.md

 # This repository is ⚰️ ARCHIVED ⚰️

-`notion-heroku` as an individual project has been sunsetted and merged into [`notion-toolbox`](https://github.com/kevinjalbert/notion-toolbox).
+`notion-heroku` as an ind project has been sunsetted and merged into [`notion-toolbox`](https://github.com/kevinjalbert/notion-toolbox).
 In `notion-toolbox` is where this project lives on.
 The merge happened on December 27, 2019.

 ---